zpl99/SGFANet/README.md

 The paper is under the revision of the IEEE TGRS.

 This page is not the final version, after the revision, we will upload all the source code.
-But now we only show the implementation of our method.

 ## Contents